 In my doctoral research, I examined the connections between literature and science in popular magazines of the fin de siècle.
 In particular, I focussed on the emerging genre of science fiction, arguing that the co-presence of fact and fiction alongside each other in these general magazines created a publishing environment in which sci-fi could thrive.

-I am also interested in book history, periodical studies, imperialism, popular fiction, crime writing, and modernism.
+I am also interested in book history, periodical studies, museums, imperialism, popular fiction, crime writing, and modernism.